-Risk Class B Risk Class C Risk Class D I2-13: Recalculation of the Conversion Factor devices, the conversion factor shall be e conversion device and at intervals no ses.
-However, when no volume signal has been received from the gas meter for: - over 1 min for a temperature conver sion device; or - over 30 s for other types; recalculation is not required until next volume signal is received.
-Specifying Notes: Required Documentation: Documentation of the recalculating se equence.
-Validation Guidance: Checks based on documentation: Check whether the measures taken a re appropriate.
-Example of an Acceptable Solution :
+Risk Class B Risk Class C Risk Class D

+I2-13: Recalculation of the Conversion Factor

+In electronic gas volume conversion devices, the conversion factor shall be recalculated at intervals not exceeding 1 min for a temperature conversion device and at intervals not exceeding 30 s for other types of gas volume conversion devices.

+However, when no volume signal has been received from the gas meter for:

+- over 1 min for a temperature conver sion device; or

+- over 30 s for other types;

+recalculation is not required until next volume signal is received.

+Specifying Notes:

+Required Documentation:

+Documentation of the recalculating sequence.

+Validation Guidance:

+Checks based on documentation:

+Check whether the measures taken are appropriate.

+Example of an Acceptable Solution: